To say the Sturgis Motorcycle Rally 2016 is a blast would be a vast understatement.

 — Michael Biondi

-Among a plethora of amazing bikes, this one stands out for me.
-Beautiful lines and smooth color choices make this an outstanding build.
+Among a plethora of unique bikes, this one stands out for me.
+Beautiful lines and smooth color choices make this a special build.

 Stunning craftsmanship and design.